sarashamas/docs-calendar/docs/api/config/js_eventcalendar_data_config.md

 ### Description

 @short: Optional.
-An array of objects containing the event data
+An array of objects containing the events data

 ### Usage